Creating a New Flag for Cross-Community Belonging

 The Green Harp and St. Patrick’s Saltire show that Irish identity has always been layered, shared, and capable of reinterpretation.

-When placed into a new design, they carry both memory and aspiration — linking the past to a future where symbolic balance supports constitutional balance.
+When brought together within a new design, they carry both memory and aspiration — linking historical continuity to a future where unity between people is underpinned by constitutional balance between traditions.

 Lessons from the South African Flag